arthurcohen/ChaosCards/README.md

 # Chaos Cards

 A simple Android project, using Android Studio!

+Developed for the Mobile Systems Development class at Federal University of Rio Grande do Norte - BR.

 ## Getting Started